digitalrebar/digitalrebar/README.md

-# ocb-dhcp
+# rebar-dhcp

-This is a Simple DHCP server that provides enough for what OpenCrowbar needs to operate an environment.
+This is a Simple DHCP server that provides enough for what DigitalRebar needs to operate an environment.
 It also provides a managemenet interface that allows for the alteration of leases and mapping data on the fly.
 This requires no-restarts of the server.